LemonTree is slow, what can I do to improve performance?

 Where was the confirm of the change and one conflict was still shown at the upper left corner

 Answer: Changes in LT are confirmed once at the end by selecting Merge which applies these changes.
 The number of conflicts does not update as LT does not know when a conflict has been fully resolved.
-However, you can use the review checkmarks and Filtering Impacted Elements / Impacted Diagrams functionality to hide elements which caused a conflict but have been reviewed already.
+However, you can use the review checkmarks and Filtering Impacted Elements / Impacted Diagrams and the Tree Browser functionality to hide elements which caused a conflict but have been reviewed already.

 In the merge-window: is there a possibility to list all conflicts and which of them are already resolved?